-Laser Spine Institute Treatment Options for a Ruptured Disc
+Laser Spine Institute treatment options for a ruptured disc

-In order to treat the symptoms of a ruptured disc, the location of the problem must be identified and the cause of the patient’s symptoms must be known.
-In some instances, removing the source of nerve constriction will alleviate the patient’s symptoms.
+In order to treat the symptoms of a ruptured disc with spine surgery, the location of the problem must be identified and the cause of the patient’s symptoms must be known.
+In some instances, removing the source of nerve constriction will relieve the patient’s symptoms.
 In other cases, the deteriorated disc may need to be removed and replaced with bone graft material to ensure long-term spine stability.

 - Discectomy — the removal of part of a ruptured disc

 - Laminotomy — the widening of space in the spinal canal to relieve nerve compression

 - Foraminotomy — the widening of space in the foraminal opening to relieve nerve root compression

 - Minimally invasive stabilization — the removal of a damaged disc and subsequent stabilization of a spinal segment in the most advanced cases

 The appeal of the procedures that we offer at Laser Spine Institute is that they are designed to be minimally invasive.
 We require a very small incision, often less than 1 inch, and push muscle tissue aside rather than cutting it, which limits the risks for postsurgical complications like infection and muscle damage.
 To learn more about how we might be able to address your ruptured disc, contact us today.

 When you talk to a member of our team you can request a no-cost review of your MRI* to determine if you are a potential candidate for one of outpatient procedures.